Laser Welding Services Information

 Laser welding uses a laser beam to join two pieces of material together.
 It offers several advantages to other methods of welding.

 Laser welding steel sheets.
-Video Credit: LightMarkTM
+Video Credit: LightMarkTM/YouTube

 - Small heat affected zone due to the high energy density of the laser is produced.
 This creates deep and precise welds and allows welding to be done closer to heat sensitive components.